Safety

 On European level, the EU Agency for Railways (ERA) establishes and revises regulations to improve the safety of the European railway system.

-- EIM’s WG “Safety” participated in the development of the CSM ASLP.
+- EIM’s WG “Safety” participated in the testing of the preliminary ISS-database which is being developed as part of the new CSM ASLP.

-- EIM’s WG “Safety” are following the ‘AsBo Cooperation Group’, which has the task to harmonise the work of the assessment bodies (AsBo).
+- EIM’s WG “Safety” followed the ‘AsBo Cooperation Group’, which has the task to harmonise the work of the assessment bodies (AsBo).

 - EIM’s WG “Safety” followed the ERA WP on the ‘Transport of Dangerous Goods’ (TDG).

-- EIM’s WG “Safety” shared learning from railway accidents.
+- EIM’s WG “Safety” shared lessons learnt from railway accidents.

 - EIM’s WG “Safety” will contribute to the CSM ASLP 2024 Workplan in the Group of Analysts.